Hi! I’m Logan. I’m an Assistant Professor of Computer Science at Vassar College.

 Ongoing Research

-My ongoing work looks at:
+My ongoing work involves:

 – online epistemic communities for trans women / femmes